Is SA’s education system the worst in Africa? Not according to the dataComments 8

 An Africa Check reader recently asked us to evaluate the claim.

-South Africa’s education system has been strongly criticised over the last two years.
+South Africa’s education system has been strongly criticised over the previous two years.
 There were the highly publicised textbook shortages and school infrastructure backlogs.
-Last year, the department of basic education’s annual national assessments revealed that grade nine students on average scored 13% for mathematics.
+In 2012, the department of basic education’s annual national assessments revealed that grade nine students on average scored 13% for mathematics.
 But is South Africa’s education system really the worst in Africa?

 How education is ranked